evonhoene/Population-Generation-for-Public-Health-ABMs/README.md

 ## Repository Contents

 - **`POP_GEN_SCRIPT.R`**: This script contains the code used to generate a synthetic population based on various demographic and COVID-19 health-related variables.
 The method integrates individual attitudes and initial adoption of protective behaviors using public health survey data, making it applicable for various public health studies.
-This script also includes generating a synthetic population based on the null model.
+This script also includes generating a synthetic population based on the null model, and stratified sampling to reduce datasets and address bias.

 - **`NPS_Dataset.xlsx`**: This is the de-identified nationally representative survey (NPS) collected by researchers in August 2021.
 This was one of the surveys used to generate synthetic populations.